Hollyoaks Later: 2020 Special

 On 20 September 2019, it was announced that Hollyoaks Later would be making a one-off return in January 2020, which will focus on the conclusion of Breda McQueen's (Moya Brady) serial killer storyline.
 Joining Breda, characters such as Mercedes McQueen (Jennifer Metcalfe), Sylver McQueen (David Tag), and Diane Hutchinson (Alex Fletcher) will be involved.
 Other likely characters to appear are Breda's daughter Goldie McQueen (Chelsee Healey), and Breda's current pig-farm hostage, Tony Hutchinson (Nick Pickard).
 Tony's half-sister, Verity (Eva O'Hara), will also be making her first appearance in the late-night episode.
 It has been promised that the special one-off edition will feature much "blood and gore" and "a lot of violence", with the episode revolving "around the McQueens a lot".

 It has been revealed that a huge fire will break out at Breda's pig farm, leaving several characters in danger.

-It has been confirmed that the episode will debut at 9pm on E4, on Monday 6 January 2020, with a repeat at 11pm, Tuesday 7 January 2020 on Channel 4.
+It has been confirmed that the episode will debut at 9pm on E4, on Monday 6 January 2020, with a repeat at 11pm, Tuesday 7 January 2020, on Channel 4.

 The episode is written by Heather Robson and directed by Neil J. Wilkinson.

+2025 Special

+In July 2025 it was announced by Channel 4 and Lime Pictures that Hollyoaks Later will be making a special one-off return in October 2025 as part of the shows 30th anniversary during the announcement they also revealed that at least two characters would be making a return for the late night special, those characters being Warren Fox (Jamie Lomas) and Theresa McQueen (Jorgie Porter), they also announced that the fans will be introduced to at least one new character called Gemma who will be played by former Coronation Street actress Tisha Merry.

+The day after the announcement of the one-off special, current Hollyoaks actors Kieron Richardson who plays Ste Hay, Isabelle Smith who plays Francine Osborne and Louis Emerick who plays Donny Clark all confirmed that they will be taking part in the episode.
+On 16 September 2025 it was announced that Danny Mac who plays Dodger Savage will also be appearing in the episode.
+The same month it was announced that Anya Lawrence who plays Vicky Grant will also be appearing in the episode.
+In October, spoiler pictures inadvertently revealed that Oscar Curtis who plays Lucas Hay, Nathaniel Dass who plays Dillon Ray and Charlie Behan who plays Charlie Dean would also be appearing in the special.